Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server-with-azure-functions.md

 Create a pull request to verify your azure function is receiving notifications.

 ## Post status to PRs
 Now that your server can receive service hook events when new PRs are created, update it to post back status to the PR.
-Service hook requests include a JSON payload describing the event.
+You can use the JSON payload posted by the service hook in order to determine what status to set on your PR.

 Update the code of your Azure function to look like the following example.

 Make sure to update the code with your account name, project name, repository name and [PAT token](../../integrate/get-started/authentication/pats.md).
-For a PR Status Server, the PAT requires [vso.code_status](https://www.visualstudio.com/docs/integrate/api/git/pull-requests/pullrequeststatuses#authorization-scopes) scope, which you can grant by selecting the **Code (status)** scope on the **Create a personal access token** page.
+In order to have permission to change PR status, the PAT requires [vso.code_status](https://www.visualstudio.com/docs/integrate/api/git/pull-requests/pullrequeststatuses#authorization-scopes) scope, which you can grant by selecting the **Code (status)** scope on the **Create a personal access token** page.

 >[!Important]
->This sample code stores the PAT in code to simplify the sample, it is recommended to store secrets in KeyVault and retrieve them from there.
+>This sample code stores the PAT in code to simplify the sample.
+It is recommended to store secrets in KeyVault and retrieve them from there.

 This sample inspects the PR title to see if the user has indicated if the PR is a work in progress by adding **WIP** to the title.
 If so, the sample code changes the status posted back to the PR.